wxcctechsummit/holcct2107/labslive/lab5.md

   <img src="https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg">
 </p>

-In this Lab, we will go through the tasks that are required to setup a simple flow and make a test call into the Contact Center.
+In this Lab, we will go through the tasks that are required to setup **Contact Center AI with the Voice Bot and Text to Speech capabilities**.

 # Table of Contents